Posted on July 05 2017

 Losing excess weight is a sure-fire way to ease knee pain.
 However, exercising can be tricky for someone with bad knees.
 High impact exercises such as running should be avoided.
 Swimming is perhaps the best full-body activity for an individual suffering from knee pain.
 Water has buoyancy and hence it reduces the stress on joints.

 Ice is hard and has sharp edges.
 Ice bags often tear and even if they don’t, vapour condenses on the outside and water dribbles onto the floor.
 This can lead to falls and other injuries.
 Activewrap’s heated & ice knee wrap does away with all this hassle.
 It is convenient and easy to use and clean.
-It also comes with a pain-free guarantee, and you don't have to choose between ice or heat for knee pain!
+Our knee pain wraps also come with a pain-free guarantee, and you don't have to choose between ice or heat for knee pain!

 Nutrition, physical therapy and adequate rest are integral to knee pain management.
 Aids such as walking sticks, walkers and crutches also help as they reduce pressure on the joint.
 However, many people don’t like these aids as they make them feel old and weak.
 This is where compression wraps come in handy.
 They stabilize the joint and manage pressure effectively and yet they are barely noticeable.

 Even people who are not injured can use compresses and hot/cold therapy.
 You don’t have to wait for an injury to start treating your knees with love.
 In fact, you can reduce the risk of injury by incorporating ice therapy into your exercise routine.
 When you workout, your muscles undergo considerable stress resulting in micro-tears.
 So should you use heat or ice for knee pain?
 Icing helps to avoid inflammation in the area.
 If your muscles are stiff and tight, heat can help to restore movement and full range of motion.
 Whether you're using ice or heat for knee pain, ActiveWrap has the pain relief products to help!